liberodark/YunoHost-OpenVZ/README.md

 tar -xvf dedigo-openvz.tar.gz
 ```

-- 5
+- 5 Finish
-- Finish now reboot your server on your panel (not reboot in terminal)
+- Now reboot your server on your panel (not reboot in terminal)
 - The login and password is "root" and "admin" / "linux580@"

 - 6 - After reboot